An Accurate and Interpretable Framework for Trustworthy Process Monitoring: Experiments

 \subsubsection{Accuracy}

-A trustworthy ECP monitoring framework should be accurate.
-To assess the effectiveness of AttentionMixer's components in improving accuracy, we compare its performance with four variants: \begin{enumerate} \item w/o SAMP: AttentionMixer without the SAMP module; \item w/o TAMP: AttentionMixer without the TAMP module; \item w/o SMPR: AttentionMixer without SAMP, \ie, $\lambda=0$; \item w/o asymmetry: AttentionMixer with undirected message passing graph, \ie, $\mathbf{Q}_{\mathrm{S}}^{k}=\mathbf{K}_{\mathrm{S}}^{k}$ and $\mathbf{Q}_{\mathrm{T}}^{k}=\mathbf{K}_{\mathrm{T}}^{k}$. \end{enumerate}
+We deconstruct various aspects of AttentionMixer to assess the role of each component in improving accuracy.
+There are four variant models devised: \begin{enumerate} \item w/o SAMP: AttentionMixer without the SAMP module; \item w/o TAMP: AttentionMixer without the TAMP module; \item w/o SMPR: AttentionMixer without SMPR, \ie, $\lambda=0$; \item w/o asymmetry: AttentionMixer with undirected message passing graph, \ie, $\mathbf{Q}_{\mathrm{S}}^{k}=\mathbf{K}_{\mathrm{S}}^{k}$ and $\mathbf{Q}_{\mathrm{T}}^{k}=\mathbf{K}_{\mathrm{T}}^{k}$. \end{enumerate}

 The results in \autoref{tab:ablation} reveal the observations as follows.
-First, both SAMP and TAMP modules are crucial for achieving overall performance, emphasizing the significance of variant-wise and step-wise correlations in accurate ECP monitoring.

-Second, the SMPR mechanism, which eliminates noisy correlations and reduces overfitting risks, significantly improves AttentionMixer's performance.
-For instance, it enhances $\mathrm{R}^2$ from 0.966 to 0.975 on the Beijing benchmark and reduces RMSE from 0.014 to 0.012 on the Baicheng benchmark.

-Finally, inclusion of asymmetry in attention matrices also contributes to improved performance.
-Notably, in a temporal scale, the latter step is a consequence of the former step, but not vice versa; in a spatial scale, meteorological conditions affect dose-rate measures, but not vice versa.
-Hence, asymmetry exists in nuclear radiation monitoring logs, and disregarding this property diminishes model accuracy.
+First, both SAMP and TAMP modules are crucial for achieving overall performance, emphasizing the significance of variate-wise and step-wise correlations in accurate ECP monitoring.
+Second, SMPR, which eliminates noisy correlations and reduces overfitting risks, significantly improves AttentionMixer's performance.
+For instance, it enhances $\mathrm{R}^2$ from 0.966 to 0.975 on the Beijing dataset and reduces RMSE from 0.014 to 0.012 on the Baicheng dataset.
+Finally, the inclusion of asymmetry in attention matrices also contributes to improved performance.
+Notably, on a temporal scale, the latter step is a consequence of the former step, but not vice versa; on a spatial scale, meteorological conditions affect dose-rate measures, but not vice versa.
+Hence, such asymmetry exists in nuclear radiation monitoring logs, and disregarding this property diminishes model accuracy.